MaceGabriel/GiroDeGado/README.md

 ### Edit build paths
 Open each of the repository projects in QT and edit the build paths.

-* Direct the debug to: The respective project folder + /bin/debug
+* Direct the debug to: The respective project folder in the bin folder like /bin/gui/debug

-* Direct the debug to: The respective project folder + /bin/release
+* Direct the release to: The respective project folder in the bin folder like /bin/gui/release

-### Edit pro paths
-Open each of the repository projects in QT and edit the dll paths in the .pro files.

-Note: It is not necessary to perform this step in the api project.

 ### Run the project
 With all the steps described above properly performed, run the command qmake and rebuild in each of the projects and run the desired project.